 A new study from researchers at the University of Maryland School of Medicine has found that nearly half of all medical care in the United States happens in emergency rooms — and it may mean that vulnerable populations aren’t getting care that meets all their needs.

-The study examined data from 1996 and 2010 and found that emergency rooms provided, on average, 47.7% of medical care in the U.S.
+The study examined data between 1996 and 2010 and found that emergency rooms provided, on average, 47.7% of medical care in the U.S.

 Among certain populations, those numbers were even higher.
 African-Americans, women, and Medicare and Medicaid recipients, for example, were more likely to get their medical care at emergency rooms.